• Skip to primary navigation

 Classic Minestrone Soup is not only delicious, it warms the soul.
 My version of this Italian classic is packed with fresh vegetables, cannellini beans, and ditalini pasta in a rich tomato broth.

-Seasoned to perfection with a chef’s secret ingredient will set this Minestrone Recipe apart from other minestrone soup recipes you may have tried.
+This soup is seasoned to perfection with a chef’s secret ingredient that sets this minestrone recipe apart from any other minestrone soup recipe you may have tried.

 overhead shot of minestrone in a white bowl